-But Inoreader’s best pull is its app itself.
-While not gorgeous, it’s utilitarian – clean and feature rich.
+Inoreader’s best pull is its app itself.
+While not gorgeous, it’s utilitarian – clean and feature-rich.
 Many RSS feeds are truncated, and you can’t get full-text feeds even after using hacks.
-In Inoreader, just swipe up and the app will show the full text.
-That compared with finely tuned reading/sync settings and the automation stuff makes Inoreader the perfect app for the RSS geek.
-If you have around 50-100 subscriptions, look into Inoreader (and the paid plans).
+In Inoreader just swipe up, and the app will show the full text.
+That combined with finely tuned reading/sync settings and the automation stuff makes Inoreader the perfect app for the RSS geek.
+If you have around 50 to 100 subscriptions, look into Inoreader.